vulgalace/ReSI/README.md

 # ReSI Statistical Analysis Repository

 ## Overview
 This repository contains all R-based code and documentation developed by the Research and Strategic Initiatives (ReSI) group within Purdue University’s Edwardson School of Industrial Engineering.
-It supports ongoing data analysis, visualization, and statistical modeling efforts aligned with strategic research objectives.
+It supports ongoing data analysis, visualization, and statistical modeling efforts.

 ## Requirements
 - R ≥ 4.1.0